Kove230/E-bike/README.md

 WiFi.begin(ssid, password);
 timeClient.begin();
 timeClient.update();
-pinMode(26,INPUT_PULLUP); //set pin 26 as an output, pin 26 connects to the hall sensor pinMode(25,OUTPUT);       //sets pin 25 as an output, used for speed limiting digitalWrite(25,LOW);     //set the speed control to off pinMode(17,OUTPUT);       //second speed control with alternate limit for "demo mode"
+pinMode(26,INPUT_PULLUP); //set pin 26 as an input, pin 26 connects to the hall sensor pinMode(25,OUTPUT);       //sets pin 25 as an output, used for speed limiting digitalWrite(25,LOW);     //set the speed control to off pinMode(17,OUTPUT);       //second speed control with alternate limit for "demo mode"